Houston Dog Bite Lawyer Helping Animal Attack Victims Get Justice

 Fortunately, the existence of the one-bite rule does not necessarily mean victims can’t receive compensation for their severe injuries.
 A skilled animal attack attorney in Houston could help a plaintiff determine if the one-bite rule applies to their case—and if it does, they may be able to help prove that a dog owner acted negligently in other ways.
 Dog bite law in Texas is complicated, but it still allows victims to seek justice.

 The state’s one-bite rule permits all pets and their owners a single incident without penalties when it comes to unanticipated violent behavior.
 However, this allowance is relatively unique.
 Most states have canine bite statutes in place designed to immediately allow injured parties to file for compensation—regardless of the canine’s history, or lack thereof, of violence.
 This approach entered Texas law in 1974 due to a case involving injuries caused by an individual’s pet boar.

 Because of this standard, it is difficult for injured people to fight for compensation for their losses in certain circumstances.
 Fortunately, it is not impossible.
 People who have been injured in dog attacks have the right to discuss their legal options with a diligent animal bite attorney.
-A Houston dog bite lawyer can help you better understand the unique factors in your case and how to best move forward.
+Houston dog bite attorneys can help you better understand the unique factors in your case and how to best move forward.

 Can Dog Bite Victims Recover Damages if a Dog Never Bit Anyone Before?

 The simplest way to prove negligence in cases involving dog bites is to show that the owner had prior knowledge that their pet could hurt someone.
 It’s not even necessary for this proof to involve dog bite injuries.
 If the animal has previous incidents where they harmed humans in any way—even if they merely caused a broken wrist from jumping on someone in an overexcited state—such incidents can be used to prove liability.